-Proposals previously submitted to ECOHAB or MERHAB and not recommended for funding must be revised and reviewer or panel concerns addressed before resubmission.
+Full proposals must include evidence of linkages between the scientific questions and management needs, such as the participation of co-investigators from both scientific and management entities.
+Proposals previously submitted to NCCOS/CSCOR FFOs and not recommended for funding must be revised and reviewer or panel concerns addressed before resubmission.
 Resubmitted proposals that have not been revised will be returned without review.

-Please refer to important information in Submission Dates and Times above ((Section IV.C.) to help ensure your application is received on time.
+Please refer to important information in submission dates and times above to help ensure your application is received on time.